vitiral/wake/DESIGN.md

 specifying how packages are retrieved.

 **pkgOrigin**: a package origin.
-- `pkgVer`: exact name and version of package
 - `author`: the author of the package.
 - `license`: the license string of the package.
 - `website`: website of the package.
 - `issues`: link where to report bugs for the package.
+- any other key/value list of items

-**deps**: the (nonlocal) depenendenices of a package.
+**deps**: the depenendenices of a package.
 Has multiple fields.
 Each is a key/value map where the key is a pkg-specific mapping.

 - **unrestricted**: these are dependencies with no version restrictions, meaning the same package can exist at multiple versions within its build pool.
 For